louisfoster/awesome-web-serial/README.md

 ## Demos

+- [Custom controller and music game using Web Serial](https://github.com/drohen/paddle-game) - A kind of proof of concept of building a gaming system using just a few components, a microcontroller, and the Web Serial API (along with 2D canvas and Web Audio).
 - [Web Serial API Example Project](https://github.com/drohen/serial-web-test) - A slightly more advanced "hello world" with a [live demo](https://drohen.github.io/serial-web-test/) (requires a serial device running the project's micropython code).
 Utilises 2 variable resistor values controlling 2 Web Audio API oscillators.

 ### Terminals